Last night I gave a talk at Conway Hall to coincide with this week's launch of The Future of You: Can Your Identity Survive 21st-Century Technology?

 Many have suggested that personal identity is merely an illusion but as Roger Scruton has in the past pointed out, not only do we need identity in order to ascribe different rights, duties and responsibilities to the right entity, we need to ascribe feelings in the right direction too.
 He claimed that without personal identity "emotions such as love, anger, admiration, envy and remorse would vanish.
 And with them would vanish the purpose of life on earth."

 I agree.
 And we are at a point in time when we must rub alongside our colleagues and compatriots mindful of the consent of others but in so doing never lose control of our personal identity - our sense of self-sovereignty.

 Self-sovereignty will become a defining issue as we come out of hibernation and once again reveal ourselves to the world, albeit a post-Covid one.
-Vaccine certificates are already being touted by nation states and commercial industry.
+Vaccine certificates are already being touted by nation-states and commercial industries.
 A louder call for digital ID can also be heard from some quarters.
 This week, in the UK Parliament these issues will be debated after a petition against vaccination credentials was launched and the ongoing consultation continues.
 But these are just the opening salvos in a bigger, wider, more essential debate yet to come.
 These issues impact one's legal authentication which though important, is the tip of the iceberg in terms of implications for identity overall.
 The book takes on themes of identity expression, anonymity, technological surveillance leading to conformity, brain-machine interfaces and genetics and even the preservation of personal identity beyond death in the digital afterlife.